Symmetric Finite-Time Preparation of Cluster States via Quantum Pumps

-The first factor classifies static $G$-SPTs, while the latter can be interpreted as a drive which pumps $G$-SPT phases of one lower dimension to the boundary per driving period.
+The first factor classifies static $G$-SPT phases, while the latter attaches the time-translation symmetry action with $(d-1)$-dimensional $G$-SPTs.
+It can therefore be interpreted as a drive which pumps such $G$-SPT to the boundary per driving period.
 We can devise a Hamiltonian to generate this Floquet unitary, which acts as the identity in the bulk, but pumps the SPT phase to the boundary while commuting with the symmetry.
-The idea is similar to a coupled-layer construction: dividing our $d$-dimensional system with boundary into volume-filling `cells', the Floquet unitary is obtained by evolving a local Hamiltonian that creates, in one Floquet period, a bubble of the $d-1$-dimensional SPT along the boundary of each cell.
-The SPTs cancel in the bulk, leaving only a $d-1$-dimension SPT on the boundary.
-Without restrictions to the number of interactions required, the pump for a general bosonic SPT can be constructed \cite{RoyHarper2017,Xiong2016}.
-However, reducing the number of interactions requires some engineering.
-We will focus only on SPT phases in 1+1D since it is not known whether there exists SPT phase protected by a global symmetry in higher dimensions where the entire phase is universal.
-Subsequently, we will turn to pumps for subsystem SPTs in higher dimensions, which are new.
+The idea is similar to a coupled-layer construction: dividing our $d$-dimensional system (hosting a boundary) into volume-filling ``cells"', the Floquet unitary is obtained by evolving a local Hamiltonian that creates, in one Floquet period, a bubble of the $d-1$-dimensional SPT state along the boundary of each cell.
+The SPTs cancel in the bulk, leaving only a $(d-1)$-dimensional SPT state on the boundary.
+Without restrictions to the number of interactions required, the pump for a general bosonic SPT phase can be constructed \cite{RoyHarper2017,Xiong2016}.
+Here, we build on these works by reducing the weight of the interactions required, focusing on 1+1D SPT phases (since it is undetermined whether there exist SPT phases protected by a global symmetry in higher dimensions whose entire phase is universal).
+Subsequently, we will turn to pumps for subsystem SPT phases in higher dimensions, which are new, and for which a formal classification has not been put forward.

-\textit{Pumping the 1D Cluster state.} Let us demonstrate how to prepare the 1D Cluster state on the boundary of the Union Jack lattice respecting a global $\mathbb Z_2^2$ symmetry using only three-body interactions. similar setups for the triangle and square lattices are reviewed in Appendix \ref{app:1Dsquarelattice}.
-We place qubits on the vertices on a Union Jack lattice.
-The lattice is 3-colorable as red, blue, and green as shown in Fig. \ref{fig:3bodyunionjack}.
-The global $\mathbb Z_2^2$ symmetry is defined via the action of its three $\mathbb Z_2$ subgroups, which flip spins in the computational basis on two of the three colors.
-Starting with a product state, we will evolve our system with the following Hintermann-Merlini Hamiltonian \cite{HintermannMerlini72} for time $\pi/4$
+\textit{Pumping the 1D cluster state.} Let us demonstrate how to prepare the 1D cluster state on the boundary of the Union-Jack lattice respecting a global $\mathbb Z_2^2$ symmetry using only three-body interactions, an improvement over previous setups using four-body interactions\cite{PotterMorimoto2017,RoyHarper2017}\footnote{this is reviewed in the Supplementary Material which includes Ref.~\cite{BaxterWu73}.}.
+We place qubits on the vertices on the Union-Jack lattice, which is three-colorable as red, blue, and green as shown in Fig. \ref{fig:3bodyunionjack}.
+The global $\mathbb Z_2^2$ symmetry is defined via the action of its three $\mathbb Z_2$ subgroups, which flip spins in the $Z$-basis on two of the three colors.
+Starting with the product state $\bigotimes_{v\in V} \ket{+}_v$, we will evolve our system with the following Hintermann-Merlini Hamiltonian \cite{HintermannMerlini72} for time $\pi/4$

 where the sum is over triangles $\Delta_{123}$ of all orientations.
 This Hamiltonian commutes with the $\mathbb Z_2^2$ symmetry.